5 Marvel Villains That Deserve Their Own Game

 Magneto & the Brotherhood of Mutants

 Magneto is an excellent villain, even though his ideals don’t exactly make him “evil” per se.
 As an Omega level mutant, his powers are obviously very capable of doing harm.
-Even though he’s definitely powerful fighter, he’s also a notable leader of his very own mutant troop.
+Even though he’s definitely a powerful fighter, he’s also a notable leader of his very own mutant troop.
 A potential game where you play as Magneto and the rest of the Brotherhood of Mutants could be awesome if handled right.
 While a single-player story might be viable, this is another concept that would work well with multiplayer.
 Each character can have their own specialty.
 Juggernaut would be the obvious muscle while Mystique would be the infiltrator.
 Other characters like Toad, Pyro, Sabretooth and more would also be able to apply their own special skills.
 With dozens of mutants to pull from, the roster could have nearly unlimited potential.

 Doctor Octopus (Superior Spider-Man)